Meet Trevor Carey: CivMin’s newest professor

 Q: Can you tell us a little about yourself as an introduction (education, where you're from, etc).

-My name is Trevor Carey, and I am a geotechnical earthquake and hazards engineer.
+My name is Trevor Carey, and I am a geotechnical earthquake and hazards engineering researcher.
 Originally from Salem, Oregon, I completed my undergraduate degree in Civil Engineering at Oregon State University, where I also earned a Master’s degree in Structural Engineering.
 I then pursued my PhD in Geotechnical Engineering at the University of California, Davis (UC Davis).
 Following my PhD, I remained at UC Davis as a postdoctoral fellow for two years.
 Before joining the Department of Civil & Mineral Engineering at the University of Toronto, I was an assistant professor in the Civil Engineering department at the University of British Columbia.

 Prof. Trevor Carey.